mliuzzolino/Bisection_Method/README.md

 ## Issues
 ### Input
 The input format needs to be made more flexible such that spaces aren't an issue.
-Importantly, the coefficients need to be expanded beyond integers, and the function input should be expanded to include functions other than polynomials.
+The function input should be expanded to include functions other than polynomials.

 ### Root Finding
 Tolerances and max_iterations need to be checked for appropriateness.
 The algorithm for checking the positive and negative possible real root domains needs to be adjusted.
 For instance, I believe that if two real roots exist within the positive domain, the same one will be found twice.
 Thus, the algorithm needs to be altered such that once it finds the first root, it changes the initial lower and upper boundaries of the search domain such that it will be able to find the unique root.